 The docket call is a preliminary hearing in which the court sees if the parties can resolve their issues.
 If not, the court schedules a trial within the next 8 days.

 Filing an Answer

 If the tenant disputes the petition at the docket hearing, he or she has 10 days to file and serve an Answer or before the trial date.
 In the Answer to the petition, the tenant must state the nature of the dispute and any affirmative defenses to the landlord’s claim.
-If the tenant has a counterclaim, such as a claim for damages for having to repair a hazardous condition or some other condition the landlord was obligated to repair, or for the landlord’s breach of the covenant of quiet enjoyment, the landlord must file a reply or he or she waives the right to dispute the counterclaim.
+If the tenant has a counterclaim, the landlord must file a reply or the landlord will waive the right to dispute the counterclaim.
+Examples of a counterclaim would be a claim for damages for having to repair a hazardous condition that the landlord was obligated to repair.
+Another example would be the landlord’s breach of the covenant of quiet enjoyment.

 Depending on the eviction reason, there are a number of defenses available to a tenant: